 Bring the Outdoors Inside

-Pick and choose colors, textures, and elements that will work together, not necessarily match.
+When it comes to modern farmhouse-style interior pick and choose colors, textures, and elements that will work together, not necessarily match.
 “Not everything should be white.
 We used wood elements throughout the home to create contrast and warmth.
 Every modern farmhouse needs wood accents paired with the light color palette,” noted Brooke.

 “We added wood accents with custom-made DIY beams, floating wood shelves in our kitchen, and a wood range hood.”
 The wood elements in my home only make the space feel warm and inviting, which is so important for me and my family.